I Am College Bound / I Decided

 We’ve created a handout to encourage students to recognize and share their achievements.
-Click here for a copy of this two-page document.
-One page has a college pennant (for students heading off to post-secondary education) and the other is for students entering the military or workforce (the graduation cap one).
-The bottom of the page on each has instructions for students to follow.
+Click here for a copy of this two-page document with instructions.
+The college pennant might be best for students heading off to post-secondary education while any student can celebrate with the graduation cap.
 It is our hope that high schools will print these and have them available for students to fill out and hang on their locker or other designated spot.
 Not only is it exciting for the seniors to celebrate, it helps create enthusiasm for the underclassmen to start (or continue) thinking about life after high school.